310mc/https-310mc.github.io-tl/source/_posts/wedding_march/prologue.md

 </div>

 {% bubble Makoto %}
 “Hello!
-I’m Yuuki Makoto, acting as your impromptu live host simply because I’m a member of the broadcasting committee at my school!”
+I’m Yuuki Makoto, chosen to be your impromptu live host simply because I’m a member of the broadcasting committee at my school!”

 “And so the final game begins!
 Its name — ‘Obstacle Course Contest: Vowing Your Life’”!